HanKruiger/hankruiger.com/content/posts/2024-03-06_inserting_into_a_notion_db_from_shortcuts.md

 After adding the (partially filled) entry to the Notion database, I wanted the shortcut to take me to the page in Notion so that I could fill out the rest of the entry.

-In the first step of the shortcut, I got the following JSON response from the POST request:
+From the *Get contents of URL* action of the shortcut, I got the following JSON response from the POST request:

 ```json
 {